Love in the Movie "Tristan and Isolde"

 It shows how sometimes lovers cannot have everything they want and that there is no happy medium.
 Tristan and Isolde were happy in love when there were isolated and untouched by the world; untouched by the challenges of others or day-to-day life.
 But love and individuals cannot and do not live like this, and a love and life like this cannot be sustained.

-When it came time for their love to live in the world, they did not act as they should have at various points in time and were in conflict about their love the whole way.
-They were either consumed by their passion and desire to be together or were consumed by their guilt about what they were doing.
+When it came time for their love to live in the world, they did not act as they should have at various points in time and were in conflict about their love throughout the story.
+They were either consumed by their passion and desire to be together or were consumed by their guilt about what they were doing, but in neither turmoil did they find contentment, peace, or clarity.

 They were always torn between right and wrong or acting against what was right, and so they could not fully enjoy their love and relationship.